 The Duo Clean head can debris large and small like hair, cereal, powder, etc.

-It does not have any HEPA filtration so if you have respiratory condition like asthma you may want to get something else like the Shark Navigator.
+It does not have any HEPA filtration, so if you have a respiratory condition like asthma, you may want to get something else like the Shark Navigator.

 Even if Shark calls this an upright, it won’t stand on its own because of the top-heavy design.
 You’ll have to use the storage bracket to store this upright.

-The dirt bin is on the small side and if you will use this to clean your entire home, consumers warned that you may need to empty it quite often and this would be better suited as an in-between cleaner.
+The dirt bin is on the small side, and if you will use this to clean your entire home, consumers warned that you might need to empty it quite often, and this would be better suited as an in-between cleaner.

-I’ve used a Dyson upright before and you will have to empty it quite often especially if your home has a lot of carpet so this shouldn’t be a big issue here.
+I’ve used a Dyson upright before, and you will have to empty it quite often, especially if your home has a lot of carpets, so this shouldn’t be a big issue here.